Nef10/swift-dependency-updater/README.md

 Run `swift-dependency-updater --help` for a full list of supported commands, and `swift-dependency-updater help <subcommand>` for detailed help on a specific command.

+### Completion

+Thanks to the [swift-argument-parser](https://github.com/apple/swift-argument-parser) you can generate [autocompletion scripts](https://github.com/apple/swift-argument-parser/blob/main/Documentation/07%20Completion%20Scripts.md) via `swift-dependency-updater --generate-completion-script {zsh|bash|fish}`.
+The exact command for your shell may vary, but for example for zsh with ~/.zfunctions in your fpath you can use:

+`swift-dependency-updater --generate-completion-script zsh > ~/.zfunctions/_swift-dependency-updater`

 ## Limitation

 Currently dependencies specified with either `.branch(_ name:)` or `.revision(_ ref:)` are not supported.